Kanneh-Mason Siblings

 One of the most striking things about the family is the way that music is music – they are as comfortable in their trio arrangement of the African-American spiritual Deep River as performing the classical greats.
 They grew up listening to all varieties of music – reggae, rap, rock, country & western, as well as classical.
 That was undoubtedly the secret to their semi-final success in Britain’s Got Talent in 2015, where, after their medley of Tchaikovsky, Prokofiev and Clean Bandit, even the famously prickly Simon Cowell waxed lyrical, commenting that the six of them (Mariatu was too young to participate at the time) were ‘probably the most talented family in the world’.
 Fellow-judge Amanda Holden hit the nail on the head when she summed up their performance with the observation: ‘So many younger people might think this music is stuffy and you give it personality and character and fun: I think you could probably introduce it to a whole new audience of people who have never really appreciated that kind of music before.’

-How right she was, and in the five years since then the siblings have made their mark both individually and as a family.
+How right she was, and since then the siblings have made their mark both individually and as a family.
 In 2016 cellist Sheku Kanneh-Mason was the first-ever black musician to win the coveted BBC Young Musician, a competition that has been running since 1978.
 But he’s not the only one in the family to have made his mark there, with pianist sisters Isata and Jeneba reaching the keyboard finals in 2014 and 2018 respectively.
 The family have also performed at the BAFTAs and in 2018 Sheku reached an audience of two billion worldwide when he played at the wedding of Prince Harry and Meghan Markle.
 Sheku and Isata have both made best-selling recordings and in 2020 all seven released an album built around Saint-Saëns’s Carnival of the Animals with new poems by Michael Morpurgo, of War Horse fame, read by Morpurgo and Olivia Colman, together with irresistible illustrations by Emma Chichester Clark.
 In May, the family were awarded the Global Award for Best Classical Artist 2021.

 But before we get carried away by the fairy-tale aspect of the Kanneh-Masons, let’s not forget that this has come about through a mix of talent, hard work and a certain amount of sacrifice too, as Kadiatu relates in her memoir House of Music – Raising the Kanneh-Masons, which itself recently won the prestigious Royal Philharmonic Society’s Storytelling award.
 She doesn’t like the word ‘talent’ very much though.
 ‘I think all children actually have genius … and it’s all about championing that.
 What we saw in Isata, our eldest, was incredible facility and we decided to channel it in music, and absolutely encourage it.’
 She explains: ‘Genius is something you really, really want to do, which is probably more important than something called “talent”.
 It’s loving something, wanting to do it, having the thirst to do it, and then channelling that hard work.
 It’s not something you are born with, because if you do nothing about it, it goes nowhere.